Researchers hope DNA testing may finally prove whether bones found on a remote island were Amelia Earhart's

 A symbol of women's empowerment

 The chatter and speculation about her disappearance often eclipses her groundbreaking career as a female aviator.
-Though she was only forty years old when she died, Earhart's life was filled with record-breaking accomplishments that have made her an inspirational figure to many.
+Though she was only 40 when she died, Earhart had a life filled with record-breaking accomplishments that have made her an inspirational figure to many.

 In 1932, she became the first woman -- and the second pilot after Charles Lindbergh -- to make a solo flight across the Atlantic Ocean.

-Later that same year, she became to first woman to make a nonstop, solo flight across the United States, beginning in Los Angeles and arriving in Newark, New Jersey, 19 hours and five minutes later.
+Later that year, she became to first woman to make a nonstop solo flight across the United States, beginning in Los Angeles and arriving in Newark, New Jersey, 19 hours and five minutes later.

 She was also a founder and the first president of the Ninety-Nines, an organization chartered by 99 female pilots intended to promote recruitment of female aviators and provide business and social resources to its members.

-Note: An earlier version of this piece misspelled Amelia Earhart's name and misidentified Papua New Guinea.